This story was originally written for the Driven to Desire Challenge

 This week's earth-shattering issues have so far consisted of fabric swatches for the Sun Room curtains, potato salad recipes for the Fourth of July picnic, and hair styles for Truffles, the most spoiled dog to ever live in the White House.

-She places a hand on her hip, glaring at me and steeling herself for battle.
+She places a hand on her hip.
 Marshalling all my skills as a master statesman, I try once again to make peace.
 "Darling," I say in a softer voice, "what can I do to make you happy?"

 I am grateful for the stirring below, even if it's brought on entirely by his bearing witness to this latest emasculation.
 Jane's kisses grow more enthusiastic, and there's groaning involved now, as she buries her fingers in my hair.
 My hands sit on her hips, but my eyes never leave his.